einbahnstrasse/MUS218A-Soundscapes-FA2025/grading.md

 </div> -->

 <!-- # Grading -->
-_A list of assignments, deadlines, and points to help you plan for the semester._
+_A list of assignments, deadlines, and points to help you plan for the semester will be posted in Lyceum.
+Coming soon!_
 _For an overview of grading policies for this course, see [XI.
 General Grading Rubric, located in the SYLLABUS.](index.html){:target="_blank"}_

 <!-- <div class="instructornote">